nushackers/code-nus/app/pages/faq.md

 ### What's a pull request?

+A pull request is essentially a set of commits that someone (maybe you) would like to be merged into another repository.

-Suppose you want to fix a bug in someone else's GitHub repository.
-You can't push to that repository because you don't have write access.
-You can, however, fork the repository (that is, copy the repository) and add in your changes.
-However, it would be great if you could add your change to the original repository so more people can benefit from it!
+Suppose you want to fix a bug or add some features to a project in someone else's GitHub repository.
+You can't push directly to that repository because you don't have write access, but you can fork the repository (that is, make a copy of it) and make your changes there.

+However, it would be great if you could have your work merged back into the original repository so more people can benefit from it!
 This is where pull requests come in.
-You can send the original author a pull request - a bunch of commits that you have added to the forked repository, perhaps with some comments.
-The author will (hopefully!) review it and if they think that it's good to go, the commits will then be added to the original repository!
-You can read more about how you can do pull request on GitHub: [https://help.github.com/articles/using-pull-requests](https://help.github.com/articles/using-pull-requests).
+You can send the original author a pull request - the series of commits that you have added to the forked repository, perhaps with some comments.
+The author can then review the changes and if they want, merge the commits into the original repository!

+You can read more about how you can make pull requests on GitHub here: [https://help.github.com/articles/using-pull-requests](https://help.github.com/articles/using-pull-requests).